thm-mni-ii/sea/docs/nplusm-bit-dfs.md

 DFS::nplusmBitDFS(g);  // quiet run

-DFS::nplusmBitDFS(g,p0,e0,e1,p1);  // supply procedures to do something with the current node or edge
+DFS::nplusmBitDFS(g, p0, e0, e1, p1);  // supply procedures to do something with the current node or edge

 // example procedures: